SPL-BTP-2k24/Waveform-Wizard/README.md

 1. Download the latest installation file from [Releases](https://github.com/SPL-BTP-2k24/Waveform-Wizard/releases) Page.

    * For windows 10, 11 -> Waveform-Wizard-Setup_windows_10.exe
-2. Run the `.exe` file.3.
-Since we are not licensed developer with Microsoft, Windows doesn't detect the application as safe as shown below:
+2. Run the `.exe` file.
+3. Since we are not licensed developer with Microsoft, Windows doesn't detect the application as safe as shown below:

    <img src="./readme-assets/1.png" alt="Screenshot 1" width="300"/>